krristi427/DiscordBot/README.md

     Logically, you will also need a discord account in order to run your bot

+* _API key_

+    The used API needs a key to be functional.
+You can subscribe for free: this allows 50 requests per day.

 ### Installation

 1. Clone the repo